osstech-jp/mailman/src/mailman/docs/mta.rst

     MM3_LMTP_PORT=8024

-    # Assuming a typical source installation in /usr/local, with
+    # MM3_HOME must be set to mailman's var directory, wherever it is
-    # links to the Mailman bin directory and so on from MM3_HOME.
+    # according to your installation.
-    MM3_HOME=/usr/local/var/mailman
+    MM3_HOME=/opt/mailman/var
     MM3_UID=list
     MM3_GID=list